citrusland/landing-page/README.md

 # landing-page
 Landing page project for The Odin Project.

 Took a bit.
-I'll probably update it over the next few weeks as its not currently compatible with mobile devices.
+I had a ton of fun working on this little project!

 You can visit the site <a href="https://citrusland.github.io/landing-page/">here</a>.